HaimengBai/431slides/wrapup/GRADES.md

 ## Up to 30 points for the Project

 - First we calculate your Project score which is the sum of your
-    - Tasks A-D (maximum 30 points, and most of the deductions are for late or incomplete work)
+    - Tasks A-D score (maximum 30 points, and most of the deductions are for late or incomplete work)
-    - Task E (maximum 30 points and most people scored between 18 and 26)
+    - Task E score (maximum 30 points and most people scored between 18 and 26)
-    - Task F (maximum 40 points and most people scored between 27 and 36)
+    - Task F score (maximum 40 points and most people scored between 27 and 36)
 - We multiply the Project score by 0.3 to produce your **Project points** (on a scale from 0-30).

 For Project points, the class mean was 26.3 / 30.
 (That's 87.7%)